 According to the National Institute of Arthritis and Musculoskeletal and Skin Disorders, there is no scientific evidence to show that other methods for treating scoliosis (for example, chiropractic manipulation, electrical stimulation, nutritional supplementation, and exercise) prevent the progression of the disease.

-The management of scoliosis is individualized for each child depending on his or her age, amount of curvature, and amount of time remaining for skeletal growth.
-Scoliosis will require frequent examinations by your child's physician to monitor the curve as your child grows and develops.
+The management of scoliosis is individualized for each child.
+It depends on his or her age, amount of curvature, and amount of time remaining for skeletal growth.
+Scoliosis will need frequent exams by your child's healthcare provider to monitor the curve as your child grows and develops.
 Early detection is important.
 If left untreated, scoliosis can cause problems with heart and lung function.

 Your Family's Health